 We have been working with an English Awarding Organisation to create a Level 5 Diploma in Plants and Health to be regulated by Ofqual.
 We are still exploring course curriculum possibilities and are not able yet to say when it is likely to start, or that it will definitely take place.

 This planned new course is a non-clinical programme designed for people who would like to learn about herbs and herbal medicine at a professional level for reasons such as:

 - working with medicinal plants in other healing modalities such as bodywork

 - growing herbs or working in herbal medicine manufacture

-All Year 1 modules are core modules with no options
+All Term 1 modules are core modules with no options

-- Human sciences – how the body works part 1
+- Human Science – how the body works part 1

 - Herbal pharmacy skills